 Bank of Spain

-Inaugurated in 1891, the bank of Spain has an imposing façade with a superb appearance.
-Inside it houses a collection of paintings including works by Goya, Madrazo, Zuloaga, Mengs and Sorolla Its foundations reach the ground floor of the Cibeles Fountain, which water was a security element used to protect the gold kept in the security cameras.
+Inside, it houses a collection of paintings, including works by Goya, Madrazo, Zuloaga, Mengs and Sorolla Its foundations reach the ground floor of the Cibeles Fountain, where water was a security element used to protect the gold kept in the security cameras.

 Buenavista Palace

-It is located on the Gran Vía road and in front of the Bank of Spain and was built in 1777 by the twelfth Duke of Alba.
-It is the oldest building of the 4 that surround the square, and it is the least visible because it is behind a wooded area.
 After being the home of the Dukes of Alba, it was ceded to the Ministry of War, becoming the headquarters of the General Headquarters of the Army.

 What to see near Plaza de Cibeles

-Near the Plaza, you have the Art Triangle, formed by three of the best museums in the world: Prado Museum, Thyssen Museum and Reina Sofia Museum.
-You also have the Retiro Park with its Crystal Palace or the San Jerónimo Parish.
-From there you can follow the plan to visit Madrid in 1 day or these tips for your first visit to Madrid.
+Near the Plaza, you have the Art Triangle, formed by three of the best museums in the world: Prado Museum, the Thyssen Museum, and the Reina Sofia Museum.
+You also have Retiro Park with its Crystal Palace or the San Jerónimo Parish.

 Our accommodations in Madrid